 - Quebec Cegep (CRC): 25.00

 - Canadian High Schools: 75%

 Make sure you also meet Concordia's minimum admission requirements.

-Co-operative Education (Co-op) gives journalism students the opportunity to alternate periods of full-time academic study with periods of paid, full-time work terms at participating news organizations in Montreal and other parts of Canada.
-This educational model of experiential learning helps students bridge university life and the working world.
+The Journalism Co-op program gives journalism students the opportunity to alternate periods of full-time academic study with periods of paid, full-time work terms at participating news organizations in Montreal and other parts of Canada.
+This educational model of learning helps students bridge university life and the working world.

 You’ll use our current facilities for your research, fieldwork and course work, which include state-of-the-art: